15 National Park in Spain

 The book by author Martin Jacoby describes the principal places to visit.
-You will take a trip to the interior of the park where you will see interesting birds, mammals, plants and landscape features.
+You will take a trip to the interior of the park where you will see interesting birds, mammals, plants, and landscape features.
 A beautiful day in the largest conservation area in Europe.
-A delight for the whole family.
+A delight for the entire family.

 To upgrade to become a National Park protection and control of Fauna and Flora will be a lot better.
 From my home, I can see this mountain in the valley to the west.
 Let’s hope this decision will be taken by Madrid so more nature is taken care of and saved for future generations.

 Time has passed and in 2019 Sierra de las Nieves became National Park number 16 in Spain.
-This is happy news.
-Each year big areas are lost to fires in Spain, and as temperatures are rising the situation is becoming critical.
+This is joyful news.
+Each year we lose extensive areas to fires in Spain, and as temperatures are rising the situation is becoming critical.
 A National Park is more protected, so the more parks there are the better.